AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 Follow the following steps to compile the project:
 - go to the root `/` directory of the project
 - make sure you have teaMPI by running: `git submodule update --init --recursive`
-- run `cmake -DMPI_HOME=/ulfm/installation/path -B build-directory -S .`
+- run `cmake -DMPI_HOME=/ulfm/installation/path -DSOLVER=hlle -B build-directory -S .`
-(optional options: -DSOLVER={hlle,fwave,augrie} specifies the wave propagation solver, -DUSE\_DEBUG='on' option can be used for debug mode and -DUSE\_PROFILING='on' option can be used for profiling with a profiler like VTune)
+(optional: -DSOLVER={hlle,fwave,augrie} specifies the wave propagation solver, -DUSE\_DEBUG='on' option can be used for debug mode for developers and -DUSE\_PROFILING='on' option can be used for profiling with a profiler like VTune)
 - now prepend the include directory of the installed Open MPI with ULFM (for example by running `export CPATH=/ulfm/installation/path/include:$CPATH`)